selaazdoudi/Private-vs-Public-Job-Search-Counseling/README.md

 This project revisits a French randomized controlled trial (RCT) on intensive job-search counseling, comparing a **public program** (CVE, run by ANPE) and a **private program** (OPP, outsourced and funded by Unédic).
 The project is based on the institutional setting studied by Behaghel et al. and asks a broader question: **does intensive counseling improve employment outcomes, how should we identify its causal effect when take-up is selective, and do treatment effects differ across individuals?**

-Rather than stopping at average effects, we use modern machine learning tools to address three central issues:
-1. the gap between **random assignment** and **actual program take-up**,
-2. the need to estimate treatment effects under **selection on observables**, and
-3. the possibility of **heterogeneous treatment effects**, especially in the private program.

 ## Context

 This project was conducted as part of the **Machine Learning for Econometrics** course at **ENSAE / École Polytechnique**.